exercise

 Q/A with Dr. Baraki and Dr. Feigenbaum

 Dr. Feigenbaum: Hey, welcome back to the Barbell Medicine Podcast.
 I’m Dr. Feigenbaum, I’m joined here with Dr. Baraki.
 This is another Q&A episode, and we like doing these things- Dr. Baraki: Or episodes.
 Dr. Feigenbaum: Episodes, potentially.
-[00:00:30] We have a lot of questions to get through, so we’re going to have […]
+[00:00:30] We have a lot of questions to get through, so we’re going to have a slightly […]

 The Grip Problem